 Since the program began in 2010, the Mobile Pantry has distributed more than 1.4 million pounds of dairy products, fresh vegetables, fruit, whole grain goods and other perishable items directly to individuals in need.
 Currently, Connecticut Food Bank operates 26 mobile pantries, with each site serving an average 120 to 325 households.

-Connecticut Food Bank ’s scheduled monthly distributions are in Branford, Bridgeport, Canaan, Danbury, Derby, East Haven, Hamden, Meriden, Middletown, New Haven, Old Saybrook, Plainfield, Portland, Putnam, Ridgefield, Southbury, Torrington, Wallingford, Waterbury, Watertown, West Haven, Willimantic and Winsted.
+Connecticut Food Bank ’s scheduled monthly distributions are in Branford, Bridgeport, Canaan, Clinton, Danbury, Derby, East Haven, Hamden, Meriden, Middletown, New Haven, Old Saybrook, Plainfield, Portland, Putnam, Ridgefield, Southbury, Torrington, Wallingford, Waterbury, Watertown, West Haven, Willimantic and Winsted.
 A complete schedule is available by clicking here.
 We are continuously looking to expand the program.
 If your organization is interested in hosting a Mobile Pantry site, please contact Huwerl Thornton, Mobile Distribution Coordinator at 203-469-5000, or email.
 You can read the site recommendations here.

 In accordance with Federal law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, religion, political beliefs, or disability.
 Read the USDA’s Nondiscrimination Policy statement here.